 What Does Fish Oil Do?

-Though it has been linked to several health benefits, fish oil is most commonly associated with heart health.
+Though it has been linked to a number of health benefits, fish oil is most commonly associated with the health of the heart and its surrounding vessels, which is also called cardiovascular health.
 Consuming fish oil has been proven to lower fats called triglycerides, which can reduce the risk of heart disease and diabetes.
-In some studies, fish oil was shown to lower triglyceride levels by 20% to 50%, which is essential for preventing heart disease.
-Keep in mind, however, that in addition to taking fish oil, individuals who want to lower their risk for heart disease should also increase their physical activity and reduce the amount of fat in their diets.
+In some studies, fish oil supplements have been shown to lower triglyceride levels by up to 20% to 50%, which is beneficial in preventing heart disease.
+Keep in mind, however, that in addition to taking fish oil, individuals who want to lower their risk for heart disease should also increase their physical activity and reduce the amount of unhealthy fat in their diets.

-In addition to reducing the risk of heart disease, fish oil can also make minor reductions in some people's blood pressure levels.
-That's because omega-3 fatty acids have the ability to expand blood vessels, alleviating high blood pressure.
-This also helps people with atherosclerosis, a condition in which fatty materials build up along the artery walls, which can potentially block the arteries and lead to a heart attack or blood clot.
-Consuming fish oil can help to relieve this problem by preventing the narrowing of the arteries and reducing the production of the fatty materials that may collect on its walls.
+In addition to reducing the risk of heart disease, fish oil can also cause minor reductions in blood pressure levels.
+That's because omega-3 fatty acids have the ability to increase dilation of blood vessels, alleviating high blood pressure.
+This also helps people with atherosclerosis, a condition in which fatty materials build up along their artery walls.

-As mentioned before, you don't have to eat fish regularly to get the omega-3 fatty acids that you want in your diet.
-Fish oil supplements are readily available at most health stores and pharmacies in pill form.
-Most of these supplements are made from the fish oil from mackerel, halibut, cod liver, salmon, whale blubber, seal blubber or tuna.
-These supplements are often combined with vitamin E to make sure that they don't spoil.
-Be sure to check the label carefully before purchasing a fish oil supplement, since many are also combined with other vitamins, calcium or iron.
-If you plan to add a fish oil supplement to your diet, then talk to your physician first to make sure that the supplement is safe for you.
+These supplements are often combined with vitamin E to prevent spoilage.
+Be sure to check the label carefully before purchasing a fish oil supplement, as many also incorporate other vitamins, calcium or iron.
+If you plan to add a fish oil supplement to your diet, talk to your healthcare provider first to make sure that the supplement is safe for you to use.

-It's important to ensure that you diet contains a sufficient amount of fish oil.
+It's important to ensure that your diet contains a sufficient amount of fish oil.
 A deficiency of omega-3 fatty acids can lead to symptoms like poor memory, fatigue, dry skin, mood swings, depression, poor circulation and heart problems.
-Additionally, infants who don't receive an adequate amount of omega-3 fatty acids from their mothers during pregnancy may develop vision and nerve problems.
+Additionally, infants who don't receive an adequate amount of omega-3 fatty acids during pregnancy may develop vision and nerve problems.

 Adults should try to consume fish regularly for its many health benefits.
-When it comes to supplements, most adults should not take more than 3 grams of fish oil daily without first consulting a physician.
+As far as supplements go, most adults should not take more than 3 grams of fish oil daily without first consulting a healthcare provider.
 Individuals with coronary heart disease or high cholesterol are often encouraged to take an omega-3 fatty acid supplement daily.
-For healthy adults, eating fish at least twice a week is sufficient for getting the fish oil their need in their diet.
+For healthy adults, eating fish at least twice a week is sufficient for getting the fish oil they need in their diet.